 In very simple terms, a fuel injector is a valve that squirts fuel into your vehicle engine.
 Your engine control computer tells the fuel injector how much fuel to deliver as well as the precise time it should be delivered.
-Of course this happens thousands of times a minute in every single fuel-injected car driving down MINNEAPOLIS roads.
+Of course this happens thousands of times a minute in every single fuel-injected vehicle driving down MINNEAPOLIS roads.

 Most fuel injectors for gas engines are known in the MINNEAPOLIS automotive community as port fuel injectors because they deliver the fuel to a port just outside the cylinder.
 The fuel pump provides pressure needed to squirt the right amount of fuel into the engine.